Hitomi-chan Is Shy With Strangers

 Hitomi-chan Is Shy With Strangers (瞳ちゃんは人見知り, Hitomi-chan wa Hito Mishiri) is a Japanese manga series written and illustrated by Chorisuke Natsumi.
-It has been serialized on Akita Shoten's online platform Manga Cross since September 2018.
+It was serialized on Akita Shoten's online platform Manga Cross from September 2018 to May 2025.

 Premise

 One day while on his way to school, Yuu Usami meets a new transfer student named Hitomi Takano, who has an intimidating appearance.
 However, he later discovers she is actually shy.
 Yuu befriends Hitomi and over time, they start to develop feelings for each other.